rozensoftware/whip4brats/README.md

 - C# (WinUI)

 You are sure to find something in it for you.
 If you want to contribute, you are more than welcome to be a part of the project!
-Try to share you thoughts first!
+Try to share your thoughts first!
 Feel free to open a new issue if you want to discuss new ideas.

 Any kind of feedback is welcome!